mindspore-ai/docs/tutorials/source_en/beginner/quick_start.md

 ## Processing a Dataset

-MindSpore provides Pipeline-based [Data Engine](https://www.mindspore.cn/docs/zh-CN/master/design/data_engine.html) and achieves efficient data preprocessing through [Dataset](https://www.mindspore.cn/tutorials/en/master/beginner/dataset.html) and [Transforms](https://www.mindspore.cn/tutorials/en/master/beginner/transforms.html).
+MindSpore provides Pipeline-based [Data Engine](https://www.mindspore.cn/docs/zh-CN/master/design/data_engine.html) and achieves efficient data preprocessing through [Data loading and processing](https://www.mindspore.cn/tutorials/en/master/beginner/dataset.html).
 In this tutorial, we use the Mnist dataset and pre-process dataset by using the data transformations provided by `mindspore.dataset`, after automatically downloaded.

 > The sample code in this chapter relies on `download`, which can be installed by using the command `pip install download`.
 If this document is run as Notebook, you need to restart the kernel after installation to execute subsequent code.